Angryvam/kickstart/doc/installing-windows.md

-# Installing Docker and setting up Debug-IP

-Instructions available for:
-- Windows 10
-    - Windows 10 Pro / Enterprise / Server
-- Ubuntu/Kubuntu
-    - 16.04
-    - 17.10
-    - 18.04

-## Windows 10 Pro / Enterprise / Server
+# Windows 10 Pro / Enterprise / Server

 > This will ***not*** work for ***Windows 10 Home*** due to a lack of HyperV support